exacheck/exacheck-website/pages/configuration/basics.md

 ### VS Code Editing

-If using VS Code with the [YAML Language Server][YAML Language Server] the following header may be set in the configuration file:
+If using VS Code with the [YAML Language Server][YAML Language Server] the following header may be set in the configuration file (with the correct path to schema file):

 ```yaml
 ---